microchip-pic-avr-examples/dspic33c-can-tp/README.md

 # Hardware Setup

-The Hardware for this demo requires a CAN bus.
-This demo was created for a dsPIC device that supports CAN/CAN-FD communication in Melody.
-Below are examples of boards that can be used and their setup.
-If the demo being ran uses different boards with the MCP2542 Click Boards then refer to the boards/devices schematics and data sheets for information on the PIN selects.
-Check out (Commonly Used PIMS/Board PIN Selections) section below for more information.
+The dsPIC33C CAN-TP Demo were created for the Explorer 16/32 with a dsPIC33CK256MP508 PIM and a dsPIC33CK Curiosity Board for their support CAN/CAN-FD communication in Melody.
+If different boards or devices will be used with the MCP2542 Click Boards then refer to the **Porting the CAN-TP demo to use a Custom Board/Device** Section below.

-*Figure 1 - Setup of the CAN demo*
+*Figure 1 - Setup of the dsPIC33C CAN-TP Demo*

 ![CAN-TP Setup](images/can_tp_setup.jpg)